sdydk/sdydk/README.md

 ### Papers✨
   <div>
-    <p>April 2023 Improving the Estimation of Gross Primary Productivity across Global Biomes by Modeling Light Use Efficiency through Machine Learning</p>
+    <p>April 2023-Improving the Estimation of Gross Primary Productivity across Global Biomes by Modeling Light Use Efficiency through Machine Learning</p>
-    <p>September 2022 Improving the Gross Primary Productivity Estimate by Simulating the Maximum Carboxylation Rate of the Crop Using Machine Learning Algorithms</p>
+    <p>September 2022-Improving the Gross Primary Productivity Estimate by Simulating the Maximum Carboxylation Rate of the Crop Using Machine Learning Algorithms</p>
   </div>

 ### Code✨